This post shows students and new users how to enable Windows 11 built-in administrator accounts from the command line.

 net user Administrator /active:yes

-After running the command, you should get a success message similar to the one below.
+After running the command, you should get a success message like the one below.

 To enable the built-in administrator account and create a new password for it, run the commands below: